min-nguyen/prob-fx/README.md

 ---

 ## QEMU Instructions

-The ICFP 2022 Artifact Evaluation Process is using a Debian QEMU image as a base for artifacts.
-The Artifact Evaluation Committee (AEC) will verify that this image works on their own machines before distributing it to authors.
-Authors are encouraged to extend the provided image instead of creating their own.
-If it is not practical for authors to use the provided image then please contact the AEC co-chairs before submission.

 QEMU is a hosted virtual machine monitor that can emulate a host processor via dynamic binary translation.
 On common host platforms QEMU can also use